marcianohaf/FS25_ContractBoost/README.md

 ### Changelog 1.0.3.0
 - User contributed translations: fr, cz, it
-- Allow collecting hay from tedding conracts
+- Allow collecting hay from tedding contracts
-- Allow collecting straw bales from baling conracts
+- Allow collecting straw bales from baling contracts
-- Allow collecting wrapped silage bales from bale-wrapping conracts
+- Allow collecting wrapped silage bales from bale-wrapping contracts
-- Suppport customizing of the number of contracts for each type of contract individually, with the ability to "disable" contract types you don't want to see.
+- Support customizing of the number of contracts for each type of contract individually, with the ability to "disable" contract types you don't want to see.
 - All settings previously in the configuration file can be set in the General Settings panel in-game.
 - Configuration file in modSettings folder has been depreciated
 - New configuration file in savegame folder can only be manually edited while game is not running.